zanerock/cloudsite/README.md

 `cloudsite create <options> <apex-domain>`

 Creates a new website, setting up infrastructure and copying content.

 The first time you launch a new domain, Cloudsite will create an SSL certificate for the domain as necessary.
 If a new SSL certificate is created, the creation process will exit and you'll be given instructions on how to verify the SSL certificate.
 Once verification is complete, re-run the create command.

+Also note that when any `--option` is specified, the command all options to be specified.
+Any unspecified options will take their default value.
+See [the plugins overview guide](/docs/user-guides/plugins/overview) for further details.

 ##### `create` options